-The original code (revision 4770 in the figure below) was an MPI only code.
-Using cpu cores in an MPI-only model, we were unable to fit our sample problem into memory on the Xeon-Phi.
-The first step taken during optimization (Rev. 4896) was to refactor the code to have a 3-loop form: 1) a large loop to be parallelized with MPI tasks, 2) a large loop loop to be parallelized with OpenMP threads and 3) a large inner loop that can be vectorized.
+The original code (revision 4770 in the figure below) was an MPI-only code.
+Using CPU cores in an MPI-only model, we were unable to fit our sample problem into memory on the Xeon-Phi.
+The first step taken during optimization (Rev. 4896) was to refactor the code to have a 3-loop form: 1) a large loop to be parallelized with MPI tasks, 2) a large middle loop to be parallelized with OpenMP threads, and 3) a large inner loop that can be vectorized.

 We then added the appropriate OMP reduction pragmas to the loops targeted for OpenMP.
 We noted that the code scaled well to tens of threads, but still performed poorly on the Xeon-Phi because the compiler was not vectorizing the innermost loops due to loop dependency.
 We simplified the flow (splitting into multiple loops in some cases) and were able to ensure that critical inner loops were vectorized by the compiler.
 After this optimization, the performance on the Xeon-Phi is comparable to the host Sandy-Bridge CPUs for our test example.
 It should be noted, that the example walltime decrease between revision 5338 and 5349 in the figure below is not entirely attributable to vectorization, but a combination of vectorization, code simplification and restructuring of loops.